baumrock/RockMigrations/docs/deploy/readme.md

 ### Configure GitHub Repository

 For security reasons, sensitive information like SSH keys and server details are stored as GitHub Secrets and Variables.

+At the time of writing, these secrets can be found under Repository > Settings > "Secrets and variables" > Actions.
+But Github changes their UI from time to time, so please refer to the docs if that is not the case.

 Here's what you need to set up:

 #### Required Secrets